google/trillian-examples/formats/log/README.md

 <https://github.com/golang/mod/blob/d6ab96f2441f9631f81862375ef66782fc4a9c12/sumdb/tlog/note.go#L52>).

-The first signature on a checkpoint should be from the log which issued it, but there MUST NOT be more than one signature from a log identity present on the checkpoint ()
+The first signature on a checkpoint should be from the log which issued it, but there MUST NOT be more than one signature from a log identity present on the checkpoint.

 **Differences from sumdb root:**
 The sumbdb note has `go.sum database tree` as its `Origin`.